 - The shocks have too narrow bolt holes.

 If looking for the most comfortable shock absorbers, take into consideration this rear left hydraulic shock.
 It is sold separately and is installed as rear shock absorbers.
-They will fit both a stock truck and trucks with up to a 9- inch lift.
+They will fit both a stock truck and it also one of the best shocks for trucks with up to a 9- inch lift.
 A pair of these tools provides less body roll, handles potholes, and other road imperfections, as well as consistent contact between the tires and the road.

 A reliable twin-tube part comes with a boot and polyurethane bushing material.
 It’s based on the cutting-edge foam-cell tech that ensures compression during oil expansion and makes the vehicle suitable for high heat environments.
 Chrome-plated shaft adds considerable durability.
 The unit’s orifice disk allows controlling the flow of fluid between the upper and lower working chambers.